-THIS 10,000 SOLUTIONS PROJECT IS OPEN TO ANYONE OVER THE AGE OF 18.
 TO ENTER, READ THE OFFICIAL RULES BELOW.
-WHEN YOU ENTER THE PROJECT, YOU AGREE TO ABIDE BY ALL RULES.
+WHEN YOU CREATE AN ACCOUNT, YOU AGREE TO ABIDE BY ALL RULES.

 The 10,000 Solutions Project (“Project”) is an opportunity to actively engage with your community by interacting in this many-to-many environment (where users can participate and host activities).
 The Project is an experiment that leverages the power of collaborative wisdom to create change through the development of solutions, challenges, and actions.
 10,000 Solutions aims to see what can be accomplished when passionate people join a community that works together to build upon each other’s innovative ideas and create change.
-Participating in the Project includes creating a publically viewable profile and Submission.
+Participating in the Project includes creating a publicly viewable profile and Submission.

 The Arizona Board of Regents, for and on behalf of, Arizona State University (“Sponsor”).

 An individual who enters a Submission into the 10,000 Solutions Project (“Participant”) may be eligible for incentives.
 A Submission can be a solution, a challenge, or an action.
-A Participant may enter a Submission on behalf of an Entrant Team, a group of individuals or an organization that the Entrant represents in an official capacity.
-The Entrant name that appears on the website application (“Submission Form”) will be the sole winner.
+A Participant may enter a Submission on behalf of a Participant Team, a group of individuals or an organization that the Participant represents in an official capacity.
+The Participant name that appears on the website application (“Submission Form”) will be the sole recipient of the incentive.

-Entrants should upload their typed solution and optional video or image (“Submission”) via solutions.asu.edu or 10000solutions.org.
-Entrants must fill out the Submission Form in its entirety to be considered for judging, including agreeing to these Official Rules of the 10,000 Solutions Project.
-Solutions entered under other means, such as by mail or email will not be uploaded on the platform or considered.
+Participants should upload their typed submission and optional video or image (“Submission”) via 10000solutions.org.
+Participants must fill out the Submission Form in its entirety to be considered for judging, including agreeing to these Official Rules.
+Submissions entered using other means, such as by mail or email, will not be uploaded on the platform or considered.

 The Project Assignment

-Submissions, which can include a solution, a challenge, or an action, should be uploaded via solutions.asu.edu or 10000solutions.org.
-Entrants have the option of uploading videos or images which should be under 60 seconds in length.
+Submissions, which can include a solution, a challenge, or an action, should be uploaded via 10000solutions.org.
+Participants have the option of uploading videos (which should be under 60 seconds in length) or images.
 Submissions should mention the Challenge addressed and be positive and creative about solving the problem identified.
 While budgets or prototypes are not required, thinking through the feasibility of the idea is a plus.
 A plan of action or a demonstrated capacity to provide leadership for a suggested Submission is also looked upon favorably.
-To be considered for prizes, all Submissions must follow the ASU Campus Code of Conduct (https://eoss.asu.edu/dos/srr/codeofconduct) and comply with ASU’s Computer, Internet and Electronic Communications Policy (http://www.asu.edu/aad/manuals/acd/acd125.html).
+To be considered for incentives, all Submissions must follow the ASU Student Code of Conduct (https://eoss.asu.edu/dos/srr/codeofconduct) and comply with ASU’s Computer, Internet and Electronic Communications Policy (http://www.asu.edu/aad/manuals/acd/acd125.html).

-Judging will be done at the discretion of the Sponsor.
+Judging will be done at the discretion of the Host.
 Engagement of public support for Submissions will also help garner momentum for a Submission to win.
 All decisions of the Sponsor are final.

 Team Name/Organization Name

-An Entrant may upload a Submission or participate in the Project on behalf of a group of individuals.
-The Entrant must indicate a group submission by entering a Team Name on the Submission Form.
+A Participant may upload a Submission or participate in the Project on behalf of a group of individuals.
+The Participant must indicate a group submission by entering a Team Name on the Submission Form.

-An Entrant may also upload a Submission or participate in the Project on behalf of an organization.
-The Entrant must indicate a Submission is entered on behalf of an organization by entering an Organization Name on the Submission Form.
-Entrants should use an email address that indicates their association with the organization they are representing if possible.
-Entrants should participate in the Project only on behalf of organizations in which they are currently or actively employed or involved in an official context.
-Entrants are solely responsible for the content of Submissions made on behalf of an organization.
-If there are any concerns regarding a Submission, please contact the Sponsor via email@example.com and the Sponsor will respond as quickly as possible.
+A Participant may also upload a Submission or participate in the Project on behalf of an organization.
+The Participant must indicate a Submission is entered on behalf of an organization by entering an Organization Name on the Submission Form.
+Participants should use an email address that indicates their association with the organization they are representing.
+Participants should participate in the Project only on behalf of organizations in which they are currently or actively employed or involved in an official capacity.
+Participants are solely responsible for the content of Submissions made on behalf of an organization.
+If there are any concerns regarding a Submission, please contact the Sponsor via firstname.lastname@example.org.

-Submissions should be uploaded via the website, solutions.asu.edu or 10000solutions.org.
+Submissions should be uploaded via the website 10000solutions.org.
 Submissions should be composed in standard English grammar and font.

 Submissions including a video or image can be uploaded via a file or with the embedded video link (URL) to the video.
 Video can be submitted via uploading a video file or by submitting the Youtube link (URL) to the video.
-Users will be able to upload directly from the solutions.asu.edu or 10000solutions.org websites or they can upload to a video sharing service (e.g., Youtube) first and then upload the Youtube link (URL) to that particular video.
-The video format is primarily MP4 or other Youtube acceptable formats.
-All videos uploaded to solutions.asu.edu or 10000solutions.org will be uploaded to Youtube and then embedded on the solutions.asu.edu or 10000solutions.org websites.
-Image formats are jpg, gif, png, and bmp.
-Blogs or other types of online content will not be considered for judging Solutions in other formats will not be considered part of the Project.
+Users will be able to upload directly from the 10000solutions.org website or they can upload to a video sharing service (e.g., Youtube) first and then upload the Youtube link (URL) to the video.
+All videos uploaded to 10000solutions.org will be uploaded to Youtube and then embedded on the 10000solutions.org website.

-Solutions can also be entered via Twitter using the hashtag #10KASU and may be considered part of the 10,000 Solution bank community but do not constitute a Submission and will be evaluated separately.
-By tweeting with the hashtag #10KASU, the individual or group associated with the Twitter account allows the Sponsor to reuse this solution for publicity and publication purposes.
+Submissions can also be entered via Twitter using the hashtag #10KASU and may be considered part of the 10,000 Solutions bank community but do not constitute a Submission and will be evaluated separately (see below).
+By tweeting with the hashtag #10KASU, the individual or group associated with the Twitter account allows the Sponsor to reuse this submission for publicity and publication purposes.

-- Entrant must answer all questions listed on the Submission Form.
+- Participant must answer all questions listed on the Submission Form.

 - Submissions must be in standard English or translated into standard English.